GraemeMalcolm/mlads-aml/ex1.md

    > **Note**:
    >
-   >Basic edition workspaces have lower cost, but don't include capabilities like Auto ML, the Visual Designer, and graphical data drift monitoring.
+   >Basic edition workspaces have lower cost, but don't include capabilities like Auto ML, the Visual Designer, and a user interface for data drift monitoring.
 For more details, see [Azure Machine Learning pricing](https://azure.microsoft.com/en-us/pricing/details/machine-learning/).
    >
    > You can use any region in this lab, but if you plan to create GPU-based compute targets, you need to choose a region that supports the *NC-series* of VMs.
 Check the [Azure Products Available by Region page](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines).